Stir in parmesan and cheddar cheese, green onions, Worcestershire sauce, garlic powder, and dill. Stir together until combined.

 You can add cooked and shredded ham, beef, or chicken if you wish.

 If you're only making little lambs, depending on the size you make them; you should get about 24 cheese balls.

 Trim the eggplant "head" to fit the size of your "sheep."
 Some adjusting is necessary.
 Best if you can find Asian-style skinny eggplant.

 Adding eyes is optional.
 It'll still look cute without them, but they won't have a "personality."

 Make just the sheep or just the lambs, or a combination of the two.
 It's up to you.

-You can make this appetizer ahead and keep refrigerated until ready to serve, but you can also serve it immediately.
+You can make this appetizer ahead and keep it refrigerated until ready to serve, but you can also eat it immediately.